 - Pique their curiosity in a new skill by showing them the different uses of it.

-- Let children choose among activities without pressure.
+- Let them choose activities according to the child’s interests without pressure.

 - Celebrate success milestones together (but do not over-praise or praise conditionally).

-- Be supportive, provide constructive feedback that can enhance a sense of competence and do not criticize.
+- Be supportive, provide constructive feedback, not criticism, that can enhance a sense of competence.

 - When children are stuck at a problem, help them view it as a “challenge they can conquer”, not a “difficulty they need to overcome”.